yeti0904/noro/README.md

 	<a href="https://justforfunnoreally.dev"><img src="https://img.shields.io/badge/justforfunnoreally-dev-9ff"</a>
 </p>

-noro is a text editor for the terminal that allows for multitasking (which is achieved using a window manager)
+Noro is a text editor (among other things) that aims to make many common tasks possible in its environment

-it also doesn't use any third party libraries
+The environment is a window manager with workspaces, shown in the screenshot below

 ![image](images/screenshot.png)